BACK

 Hi [Client Name],

-Welcome to [Agency Name]!
-We’re excited to work together.
-Attached you’ll find your onboarding kit and key contacts.
-Let’s schedule your kickoff call!
+Welcome to [Agency Name].
+We're excited to work together.
+Attached is your onboarding kit and key contacts.
+Let's get your kickoff call scheduled.

 Hi [Client Name],